johmicrot/Udacity_ML_DevOps_Customer_Churn_code/README.md

 ### 1. Setting up enviornment

-Install the requirements first with  `python -m pip install -r requirements_py3.6.txt`
+I'm using an old python3.6 version since that was the library used the project.
+I would reccomend you use anaconda to install python3.6, then install all dependencies with `pip install -r requirements_py3.6.txt`

 ### 2. Running the Main Script